unm-digital-futures/digital-history-review/docs/essays/MerinJonesMotorCo.md

 Today, Route 66 has changed from the major highway it once was into clipped sections of its former glory.Now Jones Motor Co. or Kelly's Brew Pub as its known as today sits on 3222 Central Avenue.
 Dispite the changes the area has historically faced, this area is still at the center of the city and the center of commerce.
 Located directly in the middle of the Nob Hill area the building is surrounded by small shops and restaurants.
 Directly across Central is a favorite is a craft beer hub called Matanza Beer Kitchen, diagonally across the intersection are cafes and frozen yogurt shops.
 Finally across Wellseley on the same side of Central is a jewelery store.
 On the same side of both Central and Wellsley directly west is the Hiway House Motel, with its own interesting back story.
 ##### *Hiway House Motel*
 ![Hiway House Motel](images/merin-modern-5.jpg "Hiway House Motel") The Hiway House Motel was built in 1958, a year after Jone's Motor Company had moved out.
-What makes this HiwayHouse Motel so unique and interesting is the fact that it mimics the color scheme of the Jones Motor Co. seemingly designed with the intention of complimenting the Jones Motor Co. even as the company itself has already moved out of the Area.
+What makes this Hiway House Motel so unique and interesting is the fact that it mimics the color scheme of the Jones Motor Co. seemingly designed with the intention of complimenting the Jones Motor Co. even as the company itself has already moved out of the Area.

 To add fule to this flame this specific  HiwayHouse Motel is one of if not the only location still in existance.
 In the 1960s the creator, Del Webb, sold the chain.
 It then was held many different companies until finally owned by Bicu Corporation who restored both the orignal sign as well as orignal design.
 #### **References**